Christian theology: Christian traditions

-Prolegomena: Scripture as a primary basis of Christian theology
+Hermeneutics: the Bible

 Biblical revelation

 Revelation is the revealing or disclosing, or making something obvious through active or passive communication with God, and can originate directly from God or through an agent, such as an angel.
 A person recognised as having experienced such contact is often called a prophet.
 Christianity generally considers the Bible as divinely or supernaturally revealed or inspired.
 Such revelation does not always require the presence of God or an angel.
 For instance, in the concept which Catholics call interior locution, supernatural revelation can include just an inner voice heard by the recipient.

-Thomas Aquinas (1225-1274) first described two types of revelation in Christianity: general revelation and special revelation.
+Thomas Aquinas (1225–1274) first described two types of revelation in Christianity: general revelation and special revelation.